steveblue/angular2-rollup/README.md

 # CLI

-This starter code includes a CLI that allows you to build and start up an Express Server without `npm run`.
-The CLI includes commands for generating new code snippets similar to Angular CLI.

-To use the CLI run the command `npm install -g` while in the root directory of the project, then `npm link`. `webdriver-manager` should also be installed globally if it isn't already.

-`npm install -g`
-`npm link`

-## CLI Commands

-#### ngr --help

-Displays the help documentation for using `ngr`
+The `angular-rollup` CLI includes a few more useful commands.
+Display all supported commands with `ngr --help`.

 #### generate

-`ngr generate, g`
+`ngr generate` helps generate code quickly within your scaffoled app.
 The easiest way to generate code is to use the wizard.

 `ngr generate wizard`

 Example of output from the wizard: